Aplicación Alphanovel

 After Five Years Of Marriage

-- 💬 0
+• 💬 0

 After five years of marriage, Dylan returned back home drunk and he shove a divorce paper into Jessica's hands and ordered her to sign it.
 Jessica Albert is a kind compassionate woman and from a well respected home.
 She did all she could to support her husband, but what Did he pay her back with?
 Dylan Robinson is a Billionaire CEO, and upon his first lover return to their city,He changed and filed for a divorce.
 Will Jessica agree to divorce her husband, the man that she love the most?
 Will Jessica seat back and move away to her family house and watch Dylan bring in his first lover into their home?
 Read to find out how Jessica handled her husband,and see who came back home begging her to return home with him....

-1| The Divorce
+Chapter 1 - The Divorce

-Jessica paced about in the living room waiting for her husband, Dylan Robinson, to return home from work.
+Jessica paced about in the living room, waiting for her husband, Dylan Robinson, to return home from work.

-She was a beautiful, fair-skinned, 27-year-old chubby woman, and she had been married to Dylan for five years.
-She had been submissive, loving, and taking care of their home and two kids.
+She had been submissive, loving, and dedicated to taking care of their home and two kids.
 Yet, all of a sudden, Dylan changed.

 Jessica had a son and a daughter with Dylan.
 Her first son, Caleb, was a five-year-old boy, while her second child, Nina, was a two-year-old girl, and they were fast asleep in their separate bedrooms.

 Jessica heard the sound of a car driving into their compound and parking.
-She went outside, peeped, and saw that Dylan had returned home.
-She sighed and went back into the house to wait for Dylan to come inside.
+She went outside, peeped, and saw that Dylan had finally returned home.

 Soon, Dylan stepped down from his car and walked into the mansion.
 He was a 30-year-old black man, and he owned DY Mobile Company.
-He entered the living room and saw his wife, Jessica Albert, standing there in her long white nightgown.
-She greeted him, “Welcome home, sweetheart.”

 "Hmm," Dylan frowned.